 I think a lot about the main character, Scarlett Katie O’Hara, in my day-to-day life.
-On more than one occasion I have uttered the words “great balls of fire,” or “I’ll think about that tomorrow, as tomorrow is another day.”
+On more than one occasion I have uttered the words “great-balls-of-fire,” or “I’ll think about that tomorrow, as tomorrow is another day.”
 My favorite however,…….you think you’ve guessed it don’t you?
 Most think it’s the iconic statement from Rhett Butler, when he leaving his beloved Scarlett, since he cannot get her to return his love.

 Nope.
 Not it.
 My favorite line from that move occurs when Scarlett has hit rock bottom.
 It is I would argue, the most vulnerable and defining moment of her charmed Southern life.
-She has all but given up after she returns to her beloved Tara (and no, I am not named after her homestead).
-She finds Tara all but destroyed.
-Her father senile, her mother has died; her charmed, carefree life is unrecognizable.
+She has all but given upon her return to her beloved Tara (and no, I am not named after her homestead).
+She finds Tara all but destroyed; her father, Mr. O’Hara, senile after her mother has died; her charmed, carefree life is unrecognizable.

-Despite all of that, she is a tremendous example of the proverbial “breaking of the glass ceiling.”
+Despite all of that, Scarlett’s character is a tremendous example of the proverbial “breaking of the glass ceiling.”
 She went against the societal norm for women.
 She was supposed to be in mourning after her first husbands death, yet she danced and put on a bonnet that was not black.
 She could not have given two-you-know-what’s about what others thought of her.
 This was evidenced over and over in her life.
 Yes, her love life was a mess, but that in no way did that define her mind, and what she was truly capable of.

 At the end of the day she was “too much” for many.
 I can relate so personally to that.
 Like Scarlett, I have been hungry.
-I have faced hard times, war, if I may in my own life.
+I have faced hard times, war, if I may, in my own life.
 I have vowed to keep moving, putting one foot in front of the other.
-I am on a quest to build a legacy for my generations to come.
-It is not enough to have the Rhett Butler’s of life come in and care for our every want.
+I am on a quest to build a legacy for my future generations to come.
+It is not enough to have the Rhett Butler’s of life come in to cater and care for our every want.
 For some, that is what they desire.
 There is nothing wrong with that.
 For others, it pushes us harder to become more.
 The fear of experience that “hunger” again is so real, that there is nothing, or no one that can satisfy that.